LooponAB/ChatWow/README.md

 ## Chat UI library for iOS.

-This framework provides a clean chat log UI with a concise code interface.
+Chat UI framework for iOS.
+Provides all the basic UI elements necessary to implement a chat interface.

 ## Using ChatWowViewController